JavaScript Editor

 3. Null Coalescing Operations

-JavaScript's nullish coalescing operator (??) can be used to provide default values in a more concise manner.
+JavaScript's nullish coalescing operator (??) can be used to provide default values more concisely.

 let parameterValue = {{.customInput.someParameter}} ?? 'default value';